github/codeql/change-notes/1.24/analysis-csharp.md

 ## Changes to code extraction

 * Tuple expressions, for example `(int,bool)` in `default((int,bool))` are now extracted correctly.
 * Expression nullability flow state is extracted.
+* `stackalloc` array creations are now extracted, and they are represented by the class `Stackalloc`.
 * Implicitly typed `stackalloc` expressions are now extracted correctly.

 ## Changes to libraries